johnlindquist/broken-johnlindquist.com/content/blog/simplifying-mergemap-in-rxjs.md

 ## Refactoring to Functions

-Let's explore the `mergeMap` by refactoring the above example into an RxJS API.
-Let's wrap source #1 (the document clicks) in a function that receives a callback:
+Let's explore `mergeMap` by refactoring the above example into an RxJS API.
+First, wrap source #1 (the document clicks) in a function that receives a callback:

 ```js